bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 "Advanced" folder select the "Firmware Update" option.

-At this point I would suggest making sure that the "Update Automatically" check box in deselected as Seagate is no longer providing automatic updates.
+At this point I would suggest making sure that the "Update Automatically" check box is deselected as Seagate is no longer providing automatic updates.

 In the "Install from file" field click on "Choose File".